Waggle dancing

 Searching for a place to begin writing

 The other day, I was reading the newsletter of another writer.
 She writes without hang-ups about how she switches directions—from thinking she’ll be based in another foreign city to moving home three months later, from thinking she’ll be writing environmental stories during the pandemic to writing personal stories informed by grief.
 And I thought, why not?
 Is all writing not a quest?
-If you have a curious mind you’ll have multiple possible lines of enquiry, and you choose the one that most compels you at any one time.
+If you have a curious mind you’ll have multiple possible lines of inquiry, and you choose the one that most compels you at any one time.
 Maybe it’ll lead to a story.
 Or maybe all it does is shift something in your mind, helps you reframe how you think about the world, and that would be enough.
-When I feel paralysed, I remind myself that I can’t possibly go wrong with reading.
+When I feel paralyzed, I remind myself that I can’t possibly go wrong with reading.
 I try to trust that whatever I learn will make its way into whatever I do, eventually.

 Not so surprisingly, it was during the pandemic’s lockdowns that I grew into this desire—of wanting to be more in touch with the physical world, even as, at the same time, I found it more difficult than ever.
 Where I mostly reported from the ground before, I was suddenly talking to sources on the phone or via Zoom.
 Isolated by the comfort of my desk and the cacophonous omnipresence of social media, I found myself in a mental bog of ideas—not all ideas illuminate; some befuddle, some distort.
-My mind is a place I can get lost in, and poor W.C. often has to weed me out of its thickets, to remind me where I am and that other things matter besides what I am thinking about.
+My mind is a place I can get lost in, and poor W.C. often has to prose me out of its thickets, to remind me where I am and that other things matter besides what I am thinking about.
 I often retreat into a tunnel zone of focus, which he alternately admires and despairs of, and from which it’s difficult to retrieve me from.
 But it doesn’t always feel like focus.
-Sometimes, it feels like—pardon the well-worn pun—I can’t see the forest for the trees.
+Sometimes, it feels like I literally can’t see the forest for the trees.

-So, emerging from the pandemic’s second year, I told myself that, as an antidote, I would attempt to inhabit a state of being I named “grounded levity”.
+So, emerging from the pandemic’s second year, I told myself that, as an antidote, I would attempt to inhabit a state of being I called a “grounded levity”.
 I want to engage more with my physical surroundings—light-heartedly, playfully, even.
 I want to hold on more to what’s tangible and elemental.
 And what is more elemental than what you eat, what grows from the ground, what keeps you alive?

-Surrounded by so much teeming green in a place like Malaysia, its jungles oozing with leeches, it can be easy to forget that the planet is in dire straits, even as we hear about the seemingly endless series of land grabs and deforestation, especially during the pandemic when there were fewer eyes and boots on the ground.
+Surrounded by so much teeming green in a place like Malaysia, its jungles oozing with leeches, it can be easy to forget that the planet is in dire straits, even as we hear about the seemingly endless series of land grabs and deforestation—especially during the pandemic when there were fewer eyes and boots on the ground.
 At dinner some weeks back, as a friend urged another friend to finish what little was left of her food instead of taking it away because of the packaging it would require, another friend said, a little impatiently, “Look, every person has their own environmental journey to make.”
 And it’s true: people have to come to their own views of the world.
-I know, because I’ve taken my own time.
+I know, because I’ve taken my time.

 Coming back to that sunflower oil